Shravan121005/Flag-Of-Laos/README.md

 # Flag-Of-Laos
-Flag of Laos using CSS & Flexbox
+Flag of Laos using HTML & CSS (Flexbox).

-This project showcases the flag of Laos, created purely with HTML and CSS using Flexbox for alignment.
-It serves as a practice project to improve CSS skills, especially in handling layouts with Flexbox.
+This project is a digital recreation of the Flag of Laos using HTML and CSS, with Flexbox for layout.
+The flag features three horizontal stripes with a centered white circle, representing the nation’s unity and independence.

-Features
+Features ✨

-*Designed with HTML & CSS only

-*Utilizes Flexbox for alignment and positioning
+✔️ Accurate representation of the Laos flag using pure CSS

+✔️ Flexbox-based layout for structured design

-*Fully responsive and scalable
+✔️ Responsive and scalable design

-*Clean and structured code
+🔗 Check out the live demo here https://shravan121005.github.io/Flag-Of-Laos/

+Feel free to explore, fork, and modify this project! 🚀